penguin-operator/netspy/readme.md

 # NetSpy
 A network packet sniffer.
-Fully made with python3.13.
+Fully made with `python3.13`.
-In future will support `curses`.
+Uses only standard library.